nexusformat/definitions/manual/source/design.rst

 groups) comprise the properties of that object.
 NeXus has defined a set of standard objects, or :ref:`base classes <base.class.definitions>`, out of which a NeXus file can be constructed.
 Each data group is identified by a name and a class.
-The group class, defines the type of object and the properties that it can contain, whereas the group name defines a unique instance of that class.
+The group class defines the type of object and the properties that it can contain, whereas the group name defines a unique instance of that class.
 These classes are defined in XML using the NeXus Definition Language